mekaron/articles/agilecontent/theproblemwithlsps.md

 You might think that I believe that Language Service Providers are the source of all evil, and that I think they should not exist at all.
 This not entirely the case.
 I believe that if they can reinvent themselves, and their business model, they can really make a difference when it comes to multilingual publishing.
 All they  need to do is offer the services that are now all included in the word price as separate services and support their clients that want to take ownership.
 Examples are: sourcing and educating translators, paying translators, consultancy, solutions.

-This will have an amazing impact on translation processes, as a lot of brilliant tooling is now hidden from the customers, and is built only to make sure their client is locked-in on buying words.
+This will have an amazing impact on the translation industry, as a lot of superb solutions are now hidden from the customers, and is built only to make sure their client is locked-in on buying words.
 And who can blame them?
-As long as organizations are doing what they've always done, selling words is one of the most profitable things to do in the translation industry.
+As long as organizations are doing what they've always done, selling words is the most profitable thing to do in the translation industry.

-# What can happen if organizations take ownership of translations
+# What could happen if organizations take ownership of translations

-* a lean, integrated process where all languages are delivered at the same time, giving the same quality to all users, irrespective of their language.

-## Ending statement
-We see that companies are ready to take this step.
-So either LSPs will make the change, or your clients will.
-It's up to you.
+If a company understands how to build processes and automate them, and takes the entire process into account, beautiful things can happen.
+Translations could be published at virtually the same time as the original, source and target content would be treated in the same way, the process would be easily scalable, meaning that adding more languages or more content is a no-brainer.
+Their content would improve because of the commitment of the translators, who are now included in the process instead of seen as a typing machine.
+And all waste could be removed from the process, leading to a decrease of costs, both internally and externally.

+The quality of the product would be the same for all users, no matter the language they speak.
+Isn't that what we are all trying to achieve?

 ## Call to action